YUSHIBUJUE/BTC/README.md

 # BTC
-This reponsitory is about make friends.
+This reponsitory is about  bitcoin.